August 15, 1666

 August 15, 1953

 Death of Ludwig Prandtl in Freising, Germany.
-Prandtl is the physicist who developed the field of aerodynamics.
+Prandtl was the physicist who developed the field of aerodynamics.
 He was a professor of physics at the universities of Hannover, and Göttingen.
 It was in Göttingen that he established a school of aerodynamics and hydrodynamics.
 He discovered the boundary layer of surfaces moving in air or water.
 He did extensive work on wing theory.
 He worked on the theory of what became known as the Prandtl-Glaubert rule for subsonic airflow.